ac-custom-shaders-patch/acc-extension-config/README.md

   - dynamic weather system
   - rain simulation

-the downside of this: *most of lightning stuff has to be configured with ini files*
+the good side of this: *most of the stuff is adjustable with ini files*